 Pacific Record releases Zhou's Broken Ink, a 30-minute symphonic suite for full symphony orchestra commissioned by China's Federation of Literary and Art Circles.
 Available at CDBaby, iTunes, and Amazon.
 LISTEN

 The Grand Canal Suite receives US premiere by Princeton Symphony under Rossen Milanov in the orchestra's 2012-13 season opening concert at Richardson Auditorium, Princeton.
-Commissioned by Hangzhou city government in a cultural effort to promote the Grand Canal of China to be a UNESCO World Heritage Site, the 30-minute calls for two Chinese instruments, Chinese Opera narrator, mixed chorus and full orchestra.
+Commissioned by Hangzhou city government in a cultural effort to promote the Grand Canal of China to be a UNESCO World Heritage Site, the 30-minute work calls for two traditional Chinese instruments, Chinese Opera narrator, and full orchestra.
 Read (The Star-Ledger).
 LISTEN

 Hong Kong Philharmonic led by Rossen Milanov performs Zhou's "The Palace of Nine Perfections" in a program of Dvorak’s "Nature, Life and Love" and Brahms Violin Concerto played by Vadim Repin.